-The film is made in partnership with The Freedom Quilting Bee Legacy and generously supported by the Alabama State Council on the Arts and the Southern Documentary Fund.
+The film is made in partnership with The Freedom Quilting Bee Legacy and generously supported by the Alabama State Council on the Arts, The Verdant Fund, and the Southern Documentary Fund.

 Donations to the film through SDF can be made here.
 Follow our instagram page here.